 FIG. 2.
-Model dimensions for (a) uniform gap structure (UGS) and (b) nonuniform gap structure (NUGS).
+Model dimensions for (a) uniform gap structure (UGS) and (b) non-uniform gap structure (NUGS).

-Table I lists the initial design parameters of the two structures shown in Fig. 2 respectively.
-The differences between the two structures are discussed in detail in Sec.
-III due to the issue of mode competition related to beam-wave interactions.
-Here, the two structures belong to the category of four-coupling-hole disk-loaded structures, and both have four fan-shaped coupling holes distributed symmetrically about the axis and an electron beam tunnel opened at the center.
 Since the two structures have the same resonant frequency, as shown in Table I, if the coupling hole radius and the electron beam tunnel diameter of the two structures are kept the same, the remaining parameters of the structures will show slight differences.
-Note that the beam tunnel diameter of the designed four-coupling-hole diskloaded structures can be readily increased by three times than that of the conventional linear beam devices due to the more concentrated field intensity distribution in the central region.30- 32 When compared with current promising coaxial multi-beam EIKs,28 the single tunnel size of this structure can still support an intense electron beam with a higher total current without requiring expensive and complex electron optical systems.
+Note that the beam tunnel diameter of the designed four-coupling-hole disk-loaded structures can be readily increased by three times more than that of the conventional linear beam devices due to the more concentrated field intensity distribution in the central region.^{30-32} When compared with current promising coaxial multi-beam EIKs,28 the single tunnel size of this structure can still support an intense electron beam with a higher total current without requiring expensive and complex electron optical systems.